ChrisCodeSmith/ChrisCodeSmith/README.md

 - 👀 I’m interested in Python, C, ASM and Reverseengineering
 - 🌱 I’m currently learning more Python and participating in OpenSource projects
 - 💞️ I’m looking to collaborate on any python related projects
-- 📫 How to reach me
+- 📫 How to reach me: text me on github